mihaibc/code-review-quality-analyzer/README.md

    python app.py
    ```
 4. Open the local Gradio URL printed in the terminal and submit a comment or GitHub link.

+Note: The project pins Gradio to version 5.49.1 in `requirements.txt`, and the Space is configured with `sdk_version: 5.49.1` in `huggingface.yml` to ensure consistent behavior across local and cloud deployments.

 ### Optional environment variables
 - `GITHUB_TOKEN` – supply a personal access token to increase GitHub rate limits when fetching comments via URL.
 This can be set locally or by adding a Space secret on Hugging Face.